pgaxatte/cloud-workshops/index.rst

 =============

-Before beginning the workshops, the following elements should have been communicated to you:
+Before beginning the workshops, the following elements should have been communicated to you :

 * the address of the lab server
 * the password of the lab user (named ``student``)